Ohhh guided math. How I love you.

 For ‘math with someone’ my students get to work on the concept or strand with a friend or group.
 Students get to choose from several different math games that I have created or bought.

-For a full guide on how to make these math envelopes, visit THIS PAGE.
+For a full guide on how to make these math envelopes, visit

 Here are some of my math games.